nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot-overview.md

 # D Enrol the device

-Enrolling the device is relatively simple, consisting of the following steps
+Enrolling the device is relatively simple, consisting of the following steps.
+These steps are predomintaly defined it the EST specification

+- D.0 - fully authenticated the TLS connection, using iDevID (using the pinned cert in the voucher response)
+- D.1 - generated LDevID public private key pair
-- D.1 - device constructs the CSR request for enrolment, which includes the iDeviD and is signed by iDeviD-
+- D.2 - device constructs the CSR request for enrolment, which includes the iDeviD and is signed by iDeviD-
-- D.2 - device sends the CSR to the registrar (over the authenticated TLS session)
+- D.3 - device sends the CSR to the registrar (over the authenticated TLS session)
-- D.3 - the registrar validates the CSR request
+- D.4 - the registrar validates the CSR request
-- D.4 - the registrar constructs the certificate response (LDevID)
+- D.5 - the registrar constructs the certificate response (LDevID)
-- D.5 - the registrar returns the certificate to the device
+- D.6- the registrar returns the certificate to the device
-- D.6 - the device saves the LDevID (network credentials) locally ready to attach to the network
+- D.7 - the device saves the LDevID (network credentials) locally ready to attach to the network